Society

 Efforts towards Employees’ Health Enhancement

-Sysmex Corporation provides regular medical checkups for its employees, together with complete physical examinations and health screenings for female-specific cancers.
-It also encourages each employee who has received thorough examination results to undergo a secondary examination when necessary.
-If an employee needs to receive long-term medical examinations and/or treatment, we make work-at-home arrangements for them among our efforts to help them continue to work.
+If an employee requires long-term medical examinations and treatment, we make work-at-home arrangements for them, and we exert effort to help them continue to work.
 Moreover, in addition to mandatory semi-annual medical checkups, we provide our own biannual checkups that include tests for hepatitis B and C for employees engaging in work involving infectious substances.
 This is to ensure early detection and treatment of illnesses.

 Sysmex is registered as a partner company in the Ministry of Health, Labour and Welfare’s “Cancer Screening Corporate Action” and “Know about Hepatitis Project.”
 We have also signed the “Agreement to Promote an Increase in the Rate of Cancer Screening” with Hyogo Prefecture.
 These are some of our activities to educate employees about diseases and increase the rate of employees taking medical checkups.
+As a measure against passive smoking, Sysmex removed smoking areas at business offices retained by its Group companies in Japan.
+We also provide allowances to cover services for quitting tobacco use and attendance at smoking-cessation seminars2.

-• Employees can apply for allowances that cover medical consultation or health-related seminars from the “Cafeteria Plan” welfare program.
+• 2 Employees can apply for allowances that cover medical consultation or health-related seminars from the “Cafeteria Plan” welfare program.

 Efforts to Ensure Employees’ Mental Health